gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_lines_graph.rst

 ====================================================
-Matplotlib straight line and curved line graph
+Matplotlib 2 lines graph
 ====================================================

-| Matplotlib can be used to draw a graph wiht multiple lines.
+| Matplotlib can be used to draw a graph with multiple lines.

 ----